molily/molily.de/_posts/2017-12-21-robust-javascript.md

 “Easy” means familiar, easy to reach.
 “Easy” is the opposite of “hard”.

-Clojure tries to use simple and clear concepts to build large applications.
+Clojure tries to use “simple” concepts to build large applications.
 In other words, Clojure tries everything not to be a “footgun”.

 JavaScript in contrast is a melting pot of conflated features.
 New syntax and semantics are added with each version.
 JavaScript is “easy”, because its idioms are familiar to developers from different backgrounds.